Miokii/spyfalldiscord/README.md

 Spyfall Discord bot
 ======

-This is a discord bot based on the game Spyfall created by [evanbrumley](https://github.com/evanbrumley "evanbrumley's GitHub")
+This is a discord bot based on the game Spyfall created by Alexandr Ushan